+Most people have both introverted and extroverted personality traits.
+And, most people tend to be a little more one than the others…which is why taking a test for introverted personality traits is helpful.
 For instance, if you’re highly introverted, then you might want to focus on a job or career that allows you to be alone most of the time, focus on details, and avoid groups or energetic social situations.
 If you’re only moderately or just slightly introverted, then a more social job might work well.

 Many shy, quiet people think they’re socially inept, weird, or antisocial!
 Introverts don’t always realize that they’re simply drained by groups of people and that they process their thoughts differently than extroverts.

 Whatever the reason, it’s smarter to stay focused on finding the best career that matches your personality traits – no matter how long it takes – than to give up before achieving your professional goals.